 However, today, the image of Jesus the Christ, the religious figure, appears to us in all shapes and colors.
-It has been adapted by and adjusted to countless cultures, and in the process, countless versions of the Christ has been produced, from white to black.
-I think it is an unavoidable process as people produce something infused with meaning, but since those cultural representations run counter to the historical reality they envelop Jesus in different theological and ideological frameworks.
+It has been adapted by and adjusted to countless cultures, and in the process, countless versions of the Christ have been painted, from white to black.
+I think it is an unavoidable process as people produce something infused with meaning, but since those cultural representations run counter to the historical reality they envelop Jesus in contradictory theological and ideological frameworks.
 And this is where the issue of ‘race’ becomes significant.

 My Problem talking about ‘Race’

-In all the previous articles, I have avoided the term ‘race’ because to me, it is a problematic term and I never use it in conversations or writing.
+In all the previous articles I have avoided the term ‘race.’
+To me, it is a problematic term and I never use it in conversations or writing.
 At the same time, I notice that it is very common in Anglo-Saxon cultures, especially the US, where racism and “race relations” are discussed without end.
 In Australia, where I live, it is a pressing topic as well.

 I realize now that as a native German speaker I have a very different understanding of ‘race’ from English speakers, and I need to address this difference first.